MArpogaus/bernstein_flow/README.md

 ### Prerequisites

-Pip should handle take care of installing the required dependencies on its own.
+Pip should take care of installing the required dependencies on its own.
-For completeness, these are the packages used by the implementation:
+For completeness, these are the packages used in the implementation:

  * [`matplotlib`][matplotlib]
  * [`numpy`][numpy]